1/10

 Institutionalism

-A term for the effects of living in an institutional setting.
-An institution is a place where people live for long continuous periods of time.
-In the past such places have provided very little emotional care and attachment research researchers were interested in the effects of the care on children’s attachment and subsequent development.
+Institution - A place where people live for long continuous periods of time.
+In the past they have provided very little emotional care and attachment researchers were interested in the effects of the care on children’s attachment and later development.

 Research on institutionalisation

-Bowlby’s theory of maternal deprivation was based on his own experiences as a psychiatrist.
-His hypothesis was that this emotional disturbance stemmed from a lack of care from a mother or mother substitute.
+Bowlby’s hypothesis was that emotional disturbance stemmed from a lack of care from a mother or mother substitute.
 One of the situations is when a young child is placed in institutional care and experiences institutionalisation.

-The 44 thieves today involves adolescence who had experienced institutional care and were more likely to be thieves.
-They showed a lack of ability to show affection guilt or empathy.
+44 thieves study involves adolescents who had experienced institutional care and were more likely to be thieves.
+They showed a lack of ability to show affection, guilt or empathy.

 Later researchers have studied the link between institutional care early in life and later emotional and intellectual difficulties.